 UDOT will develop an initial list of concepts to be evaluated from previous studies and from local and regional land-use and transportation plans.
-UDOT will also solicit public and agency input on concepts during the formal scoping public comment period in the spring of 2022.
+UDOT has also solicited public and agency input on concepts during the Spring 2022 formal scoping public comment period.
 In general, the basic concepts could include:

-- Capacity improvements to I-15 such as adding general-purpose, high-occupancy, or auxiliary lanes and interchange improvements - Additional or modified accesses to and from I-15 - Additional or modified road, bicycle, and pedestrian crossings of I-15 - Additional or modified multimodal connections to FrontRunner stations, regional transit access, and trails - Transportation System Management (TSM) solutions - Combinations of any of the above - Other reasonable concepts identified during the EIS process
+- Capacity improvements to I-15, such as adding general-purpose, high-occupancy, or auxiliary lanes and interchange improvements - Additional or modified accesses to and from I-15 - Additional or modified road, bicycle, and pedestrian crossings of I-15 - Additional or modified multimodal connections to FrontRunner stations, regional transit access, and trails - Transportation System Management (TSM) solutions - Combinations of any of the above - Other reasonable concepts identified during the EIS process